 Being infected with toxoplasmosis once protects you against becoming infected again in the future.
 If you have had cats for some time, you may have already been exposed to toxoplasmosis and developed immunity to it.

 There are currently no statistics on how many people have been infected with toxoplasmosis in Hawaii.
 According to the Centers for Disease Control and Prevention in the United States it is estimated that 11% of the population who are 6 years and older have been infected with Toxoplasma.

 For more information: Epidemiology & Risk Factors – CDC

-- Thoroughly cook all meats to 150o F
+- Thoroughly cook all to safe temperatures using a food thermometer

 - Carefully wash vegetables and fruits before eating.